Why Muslin Belongs in Your Refrigerator, Pantry or Larder

 • Loosely woven: The birdseye weave is my top choice for damp refrigerator food storage.
 Its textured pattern creates tiny pockets of air, making it ideal for airflow, temperature control, and moisture management.
 Want to know more about weave options? check out Muslin Weaves Explained: Which One Is Right for You?

 • Organically grown and processed: The cotton should be grown without synthetic pesticides or fertilizers and processed without harsh chemicals.
-While GOTS (Global Organic Textile Standard) or OEKO-TEX® certifications can provide assurance, they’re not the only indicators of quality.
-Many small, independent producers follow organic and ethical practices but can’t afford certification.
+While GOTS® (Global Organic Textile Standard) or OEKO-TEX® certifications provide assurances, they’re not the only indicators of quality.
+Many small, independent producers follow organic and ethical practices but can’t afford the process of certification.
 Transparency and trust in the supply chain are key—look for suppliers who openly share their sourcing and production methods.

 • Manufactured under strict standards: I prioritize muslin made in regions with strong textile regulations, such as the EU, or from trusted manufacturers—whether in the U.S., India, Turkey, or Egypt—who can demonstrate their commitment to organic and ethical practices.